 2. Clear cookies, caches, and spyware

 Slightly trickier than removing unnecessary or excess files you’ve added yourself, is eliminating those added by others.
 This includes tracking software like cookies and spyware.
 Don’t worry, there are easy ways to clear it all.
 Possibly the best approach is to run top-notch security software that monitors your computer for unwanted files.
-There are also free security programs that work in a pinch, like SpyBot.

 It’s good to return to a blank slate.
 No matter your browser, you’ll find ‘history clearing’ options in the settings.